darioncassel/sok-differential-testing/index.md

 - *Authorization*, which provides access privileges granted to a user, program, or process.
 - *Non-repudiation*, which is the assurance that none of the partners taking part in a transaction can later deny of having participated.

 There are several paradigms for performing security testing depending on what stage during the application's development the testing occurs.
-However, it should be noted that testing methods from earlier stages can be used for later stages but methods from later stages cannot be used during earlier stages of the application development lifecycle.
+However, it should be noted that testing methods from earlier stages can be used for later stages but methods from later stages cannot be used during earlier stages of the application development lifecycle [17].
 - *Model-based* security testing is grounded on requirements and design models created during the analysis and design phase. *Model-based testing* (MBT), manually selected algorithms automatically and systematically generate test cases from a set of models of the system under test or its environment
 - *Code-based* testing and static analysis on source and bytecode created during development
 - *Penetration testing and dynamic analysis* on running systems, either in a test or production environment